corda/corda-solutions/bn-apps/ledger-sync/design/design.md

 * In a highly unlikely event, if *all* transaction participants loose some transaction data from their vaults, this transaction would become unrecoverable.
 * Data recovery might potentially take a long time, in the case if the ledger is big or if some of the nodes are unreachable.
 * Flow checkpoints can't be recovered, as they are not shared with the counterparts.
 In the case of disaster all in-progress flows would be lost.

+### API extension points

+* Integration with monitoring systems to report about missing transactions